bombchus/z64-music-wiki/docs/vanilla-reference/audiobanks.md

     ??? audiobank "Audiobank 0x00 (SFX Bank)"

-        Audiobank `0x00` is the first of the two main SFX audiobanks.
-It's mostly guesswork for what most of the sound effects are as mapping them out is done completely by listening to the samples themselves in `N64 Soundlist Tool` (for which many samples are pitched up or down in-game, so the pitches are "off" when being played back) and figuring out what sound is used where in the game.
+        Audiobank `0x00` is the first of the two main sound effect audiobanks.
+It's mostly guesswork for what most of the sound effects are as mapping them out is done completely by listening to the samples themselves in N64 Soundlist Tool (for which many samples are pitched up or down in-game, so the pitches are "off" when being played back) and figuring out what sound is used where in the game.

         Sequences that use this audiobank are listed below: